Table of Contents

 What Is Soil Formation?

-Soil formation is the process by which unconsolidated mineral and organic material develops distinct physical, chemical, and biological characteristics, ultimately forming a layered profile.
+Soil formation is the process by which unconsolidated mineral and organic material develops distinct physical, chemical, and biological characteristics, ultimately forming a layered profile known as a soil horizon.
 This transformation occurs through the interaction of five key factors: climate, organisms, relief (topography), parent material, and time.
 Together, these factors determine the type of soil that develops, its fertility, and its capacity to support plant and animal communities.

-Soils are not static; they evolve continuously.
-Pedogenesis involves a series of overlapping processes, including weathering of bedrock, accumulation of organic matter, translocation of minerals, and the development of horizons.
-Understanding these processes helps educators explain how landscapes shape life and how human activities can alter soil health over surprisingly short periods.
+Far from being static, soils are continually evolving.
+Pedogenesis involves a complex series of overlapping processes, including the weathering of bedrock, the accumulation and decomposition of organic matter, the movement and redistribution of minerals within the soil, and the gradual development of distinct horizons with different properties.
+Understanding these processes helps to explain how landscapes influence biodiversity and ecosystem productivity, and how human activities can dramatically alter soil health and sustainability over surprisingly short periods.

 The Five Soil-Forming Factors

-In the early 20th century, soil scientist Hans Jenny formalized the concept that soil formation is governed by five independent factors.
-Their interaction produces an almost infinite variety of soil types across the globe.
+In the early 20th century, soil scientist Hans Jenny formalized the concept that soil formation is governed by five independent but interacting factors.
+Their interplay produces an almost infinite variety of soil types across the globe, each with unique characteristics adapted to local conditions.

 Climate